cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 ## Getting license

-You will need a trial or payed activation key to be able to use your CloudLinux OS Solo server.
+You will need a valid activation key - trial or paid - to be able to use your CloudLinux OS Solo server.

 ### Getting trial license